 So, how (and why) does influencer marketing work so well in the sports industry?

 The sports industry: a growing and diversified market

-Perhaps a reason for the recent uptick in sports participation is because 2016 saw many new innovations in the sports industry.
+Perhaps a reason for the recent uptick in sports participation is because the last couple of years saw many new innovations in the sports industry.
 New technology and more affordable and accessible equipment has made sports more attractive and attainable to the average person.
 At a professional level, tech innovations have made watching sports events more immersive and engaging, increasing their viewership.

 The worldwide sports market is now worth more than €450 billion with an average growth of 4% per year, higher than the overall economy.

 And as the sports market is growing, it’s evolving – it’s now composed of several branches and sub sections.
 For example, many sports brands have successfully incorporated fashion, beauty and food into their product ranges, and are focussing on facilitating an overall healthy lifestyle, not simply concentrating on sports items.

 Brands are thus appealing to consumers by incorporating all aspects of a healthy lifestyle into their brand identity, from non-sports clothing to ‘sporty’ makeup and perfume.
 FastCompany refers to this diversification into lifestyle products as ‘athleisure’.
 According to Morgan Stanley, athleisure sales totaled €87 billion in 2016 – that’s up 40% in the last six years.

 The power of influence and aspiration